codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Alternatives to Parse

 A comprehensive list of alternatives can be [reviewed here](https://github.com/relatedcode/ParseAlternatives).
-One of the primary alternatives is Google's Firebase, which provides a hosted solution for analytics, crash reporting, and a realtime JSON database.
-One major different is that Parse still provides many powerful constructs for querying data, whereas Firebase requires you to perform this querying based child/parent relations.
+One of the primary alternatives is Google's [Firebase](http://firebase.google.com), which provides a hosted solution for analytics, crash reporting, and a realtime JSON database.
+One major difference is that Parse still provides many powerful constructs for querying data, whereas Firebase requires you to perform this querying based on child/parent relations.
 See [this guide](https://firebase.google.com/support/guides/parse-android) for more information to porting Parse applications to Firebase.

 ## What is Parse?